CVUA-RRW/FooDMe/docs/userguide/database.md

 # Nucleotide database

-In order to taxonomically assign sequences, a certain amout of reference data is required.
+In order to taxonomically assign sequences, a certain amount of reference data is required.
 Below are the instructions to retrieve standard databases and how to create custom ones.

 ## BLAST database

-The sequence comparison step as implememted uses the BLAST tool.
-This requires that the nucleotide database is indexed and formatted in a BLAST specific way.
+The sequence comparison step as implemented uses the BLAST tool.
+This requires that the nucleotide database is indexed and formatted in a BLAST-specific way.

 ### Preformatted databases